Aurantico/CodingConvention_Unity/README.md

 	Asstes
 		+ Addons
 		+ //External Addons if possible
+			+ //With their folder structures
+			+ //...
 		+ Notifications
 			+ Scripts
 			+ Scenes